 If you have conflicting exams or three or more exams within twenty-four hours, you may request an exam change for one exam.
 Click here for a copy of the Exam Change Request Form and the instructions on how to complete the form.
 Complete the form, have the instructor of the changed exam approve it and sign it, and return the form to 212 Hancock Hall.
 Your request will be processed and ready for you to pick up in the Dean's Office within a week.

-If a class you wish to add is full, you may be able to force-add the class.
+If a class you need to add is full, you may be able to force/add the class.
 Each department at VT establishes its own force/add request policy.
 Please check each department web site for force/add procedures.

-The minimum foreign language requirement may be met in high school by completing 2 units of a single foreign or classical language.
-The requirement also may be met after admission by one of the following:
+The minimum foreign language requirement may be met in high school by completing two units of a single foreign or classical language.
+The requirement may also be met after admission by one of the following:

 - Earning 6 semester hours of college-level foreign or classical language credit.
-Such credits are in addition to that number normally required for graduation in a student's program of study.
+Such credits are in addition to thr number normally required for graduation in a student's program of study.

 To qualify as a full-time student, you must be enrolled in at least 12 hours.
 Students who fall below 12 hours could lose their financial aid, be ineligible to stay in the dorms, become disqualified under NCAA sports eligibility requirements, lose insurance benefits that are based on full-time enrollment, and jeopardize international student visa status.
 Dropping below full time could also change your anticipated graduation date.
 You should discuss your decision to drop below 12 hours with your academic advisor.

-You have two GPAs (Grade Point Average) which are tracked at the university, overall GPA and in-major.
-Both must be at least 2.0000 in order for you to graduate.
-Your overall GPA is the grade average earned on all courses taken at the university.
-See Grades and Grade Points for an explanation of in-major GPA.
+Students have two GPAs (Grade Point Average) which are tracked at the university: overall GPA and in-major GPA.
+Both must be at least 2.0000 in order to graduate.
+Overall GPA is the grade point average earned on all courses taken at the university.

 University policy states that the assignment of a grade is the sole prerogative of the instructor of the class.
 It is incumbent on the instructor to establish the criteria for grading in the syllabus that is distributed at the beginning of the term.
 All grades are to be based on established grading criteria and not on personal conduct or opinions unrelated to academic standards.
 A student may not do extra work to raise his/her grade.
 If a student feels that a grade has been calculated incorrectly or has been assigned in a prejudiced or capricious manner, the student should discuss the matter with the instructor.
 If discussion between the instructor and the student cannot resolve the issue, the student should appeal to the department/division head.
 In the unusual circumstance that resolution does not occur at the departmental/division level, the student may appeal to the college dean who will attempt to reconcile the matter by whatever mechanism seems most appropriate for the college and for that case.
 A grade appeal must be made by the student as soon as possible but no later than the end of the student's subsequent term of enrollment after the grade in question has been assigned.